laura-james/Hangman/index.md

+# Hangman
+## Hangman with Year 12s

+A simple Hangman project in Visual Basic.Net demonstrating
+* If statements and loops
+* String manipulation
+* Reading and writing to text files
+* Adding and updating images
+* Simple Game logic

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/laura-james/Hangman/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.